NoOneWasTaken/NoOneWasTaken/README.md

 **Hello Internet :D**

-I am No One, I am a 16 year old student from India.
+I am No One, I am a 16 year old student from India, I love coding new projects and exploring new technologies.

 Skills that I posess are mentioned below:
 -----